shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 $
 ```
 * All the characters shown above were printed by the program, except the 5<enter> which was typed by the user.
 So, at the beginning of each line where you print "hello", there should be a number and a space.
 The number should start at 0 and count up, representing the number of times "hello" is displayed.

+* Move to your `lab01_print` directory.
-* Change directory to the `lab01/print` directory.
-Create a new file called `print.cpp`.
+* Create a new file for your program called `print.cpp`.
 * Use a for-loop to implement this program.
-* When your program is working, test it with the posted tests (see the testing and turn in instructions for exercise 3; the only difference is that the tests are in the directory `211-starter-pack/211/lab01_print/tests`).
+* When your program is working, test it with the provided tests (see the testing and turn in instructions for Exercise 3; the only difference is that the tests are in the directory `211-starter-pack/211/lab01_print/tests`).
 * Make sure your program passes all the tests.
 * Turn in `print.cpp` to [Turnin](https://turnin.ecst.csuchico.edu/).